xRuffKez/Phishfort-Domain-Lists/README.md

 ## Usage

-You can use the `phishfort_full_only_domains.txt` and `phishfort_full_only_domains.txt` in your projects to enhance security measures by blocking access to known phishing domains.
+You can use the `phishfort_full_only_domains.txt` and `phishfort_small_only_domains.txt` in your projects to enhance security measures by blocking access to known phishing domains.

 ## About PhishFort